 6 Reasons Fall is Myrtle Beach’s Secret Season

 Time was, Myrtle Beach would simmer down right after Labor Day, as school-aged vacationers trudged back to their respective classrooms.
 But now, with more grownup visitors figuring out how much fun there is to be had beyond the famed 60-mile shoreline, the town stays hopping well into November, when there are still plenty of nonstop flights from major cities and fabulous hotel deals.
-Of course, if you do want to hit the beach, you'll find not only more elbow room, but ocean temperatures that stay in the mid-seventies through September.
-[Editor's Note: The Myrtle Beach area was spared much of the damage from Hurricane Florence, and is open for business and visitors.]
+Of course, if you do want to hit the beach, you'll find not only more elbow room, but ocean temperatures that stay in the mid-seventies through October.

 Even better?
 Six more seasonal lures:

 Fall’s epic eats (and drinks)

 Though a zoo might not seem the most obvious place to toast to a new season, reserve judgment until you experience the grounds of Brookgreen’s Lowcountry Zoo.
 There—amidst acclaimed landscapes that mimic the residents’ natural habitats as closely as possible—you’ll find the motherlode of craft beers on the evening of Sept.
 29. Though this year’s Brew at the Zoo lineup hasn’t yet been announced, expect at least 30 local and national options, plus fun demos (past hits included a home brewing tutorial by the Homebrewer’s Pantry and Myrtle Beach Area Society of Homebrewers).